 |COORDINATES OF THE POLE - POLAR MOTION|

 The motion of the rotation axis of the Earth relative to the crust is represented by the Earth Orientation Parameter x and y.
 In the terrestrial frame, the equatorial coordinate of the pole are x and -y.
 It has two major components : (i) a free oscillation with period about 435 days (Chandler wobble) and (ii) an annual oscillation forced by the seasonal displacement of air and water masses, beating which each other, give the characteristic pulsating shape of the motion, represented in Figure 1 (latest evolution, dots at 5-day intervals) and in Figure 2 for the x/y components function of time (combined series C04).
-The mean pole has an irregular drift in the direction to 80 deg.
+The polar motion considered at time scale larger that 10 year, namely the low-frequency pole, has an irregular drift in the direction to 80 deg.
 West, shown in Figure 5.

 Figure 1: Polar motion since 2006 with 180 day prediction in Yellow